Do you believe in Fairy Tales? Visit these 9 Castles in Luxembourg

 - Mudam (Musée d’Art Moderne Grand-Duc Jean): This quirky museum is in a historical location, and offers a unique perspective of Luxembourg’s cultural side.

-This gothic castle in Luxembourg is now a ruin, and gives visitors an eery feel with its crumbling and disintegrating walls.
+This gothic castle in Luxembourg is now a ruin and gives visitors a very feel with its crumbling and disintegrating walls.
 It’s located along a meandering river, the River Sûre.
 It’s available to visitors to explore the ruins during the day, and at night, is illuminated in beautiful lights, giving visitors of this castle in Luxembourg wonderful photo opportunities.

 Here are a few things to do near this castle in Luxembourg!